 Officially known as Songkran, this Buddhist festival marks the beginning of the traditional Thai New Year and celebrates purification and new beginnings.
 It is also arguably the largest water fight in the world.
 Songkran promises locals and tourists alike a day or two of wet, rowdy fun as friends and complete strangers splash each other with water.

 If you’re in Thailand during the festival, be prepared for crowds of people roaming around throwing buckets of water, using water pistols, and even dousing people from moving vehicles.
 White talc is also thrown in copious amounts so be sure to dress appropriately.
 We also highly recommend waterproof bags for your electronics if you’re going to be walking the streets.
-The festival officially runs for three days starting on Friday, April 13, 2018.
+The festival officially runs for three days starting in April.
 Book your stay in Bangkok to live the festival like a local!

 Dragon Boat Festival

 Dating back over 2000 years to the Warring States Period (B.C.
 E. 403 — B.C.
 E. 221), the Chinese Dragon Boat Festival is one of the three most important lunar festivals – along with Spring Festival and Mid-autumn Festival – celebrated by Chinese communities worldwide.